Hudkins January 23rd, 2018

 If you are seeking certainty with respect to your boundary lines, the first step is to ask the current owner if they have had any survey work completed.
 This is especially important if you plan to construct a new home, garage, barn, fence, or other structures on the premises.
 It may also be important for you to identify the placement of easements, wetlands, setbacks, or other building restrictions.
 If the property has never been surveyed, you may consider the cost of the survey as part of your negotiations on sale-price with the seller.
 You may also consider whether it is important for you complete a survey of the property prior to closing or whether it may be acceptable for you to wait until after the closing.
 A consultation with your closing attorney, realtor and a licensed land surveyor is advised.

 Hudkins Law PLLC was founded in 2006 by Jacqueline M. Hudkins.
 The firm provides title and settlement services for residential and commercial real estate transactions.
-Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys to offer competitive flat fee pricing.
-The firm employs ten Attorneys and ten paralegals and maintains offices in Concord NH, Windham NH, New London NH, Keene, NH, Norwich VT, & Andover, MA.
+Each real estate transaction is managed by a team of Attorneys and Paralegals to guarantee continuous coverage throughout the entire closing process and combines the expertise of Real Estate, Title, Trust, Estate Planning and Corporate Attorneys.
+The firm employs nine Attorneys and ten paralegals and maintains offices in Windham NH, Concord NH, Hampton, NH, New London, NH, Keene, NH, Norwich VT, & Andover, MA.

 SFC Engineering Partnership, Inc., (SFC) is a multi-disciplined engineering consulting firm conveniently located at 1 Industrial Drive in Windham, New Hampshire.
 SFC has been providing Structural, Fire Protection and Civil Engineering, Surveying, and Accessibility Consultation to private, commercial, industrial and municipal markets for over twenty years.
 SFC’s professional team offers a multitude of engineering services including roadway improvements, utilities and drainage design, building design, permitting, sprinkler and alarm design, site planning, feasibility studies, infrastructure improvements, accessibility consultation and design, plan code review, and construction administration.
 SFC’s staff includes 14 staff professionals including civil, structural and fire protection engineers.